MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-FileStructure.md

 The controlled version of an operation specifies how a quantum-controlled version of the operation is implemented.
-A more complete description is provided above in the [Controlled](xref:microsoft.quantum.qsharp-ref.type-model#controlled) section, above.
+A more complete description is provided in the [Controlled](xref:microsoft.quantum.qsharp-ref.type-model#controlled) section.

 It is legal to specify an operation with no controlled version; for instance, measurement operations have no controlled version because